 Last year in Maui we stayed at a condo that we booked via AirBnB.
 My favorite part about that condo was the opportunity to make our own meals a few times, which was way cheaper than going out to eat three times a day.

-Our room had a mini fridge but no microwave, which was also pretty limiting on what we could stock up on at a grocery store.
-Thankfully, even though the price point for most meals on the Big Island was more expensive than back home, we were glad that this place turned out to be pretty vegan-friendly.
+All in all, even though the price point for most meals on the Big Island was more expensive than back home, we were glad that this place turned out to be pretty vegan-friendly.